labdao/openlab/README.md

-# labDAO Bio Bounty Board
+# openLAB by labDAO

 This is a very dirty MVP!
-This is the "Marketplace" or "bounty board" for requesting and deliverin work
+This is the "Marketplace" or "bounty board" for requesting and delivering wet and dry lab work

 - Uses Airtable API for rapid prototyping.
 Will use blockchain in the future, but for now: https://airtable.com/shrzaGaGW3RSUMN5h
 - Deployed on Vercel since we need serverless functions